Skip to Content

 TIP: Book your glacier hike in advance – this will help you plan your time better and you will be certain you can do this activity.
 Otherwise, it might be difficult to even know where to look.
 Most companies have their offices in Reykjavik and so there is no one around to even ask for information.

-Glacier hiking in Iceland in winter
+LEARN MORE: Glacier Hiking in Iceland

 If glacier hiking or ice caving is not your thing, you can visit the Skogar Museum.